GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/hosting/index.md

 development process.

 {% Aside %}
-Windows/MacOs users *can not* install packed extensions not distributed by Chrome, except in an enterprise environment Linux users can manually install packed extensions that are not distributed or signed by Chrome Web Store.
+Windows/macOS users can only install self-hosted extensions through enterprise policies.
+However, Linux users can manually install packed extensions that are not distributed or signed by Chrome
+Web Store.
 {% endAside %}